Social media - a starting aid for writers

 One of the ways we enhance the visibility of your book is by integrating social media into marketing and help you to actively communicate online.

 It may seem confusing to have to deal with, let alone participate in social media after all your hard work finishing your book.
 But social media today has so much value that it quite often turns out to be worth the challenge.

-Aarhus University Press has not begun using social media because we have chosen to focus first on a committed online presence through our website.
+Aarhus University Press has since Jan 2013 been present on Facebook, but our main online presence is our committed effort through our website unipress.dk.
 We have therefore made a brief introduction to how social media can support a release, and how we - the publisher and author - can help each other to get a book off the ground.

 What is social media - and what do you need?

 The social media's strength lies in the name - they are dialogue-oriented digital services where users listen to each other in a conversation and share knowledge and experiences with each other.
 As a writer, you can thus communicate and interact with many people at the same time and you can engage with them on aspects which are relevant to your book and in the broader sense of your scientific work.